 If you have been charged with manufacture or delivery of a controlled substance in the State of Texas, this is always a serious allegation.
-This is a charge that goes beyond simple possession.
-The statute for manufacture or delivery is broad in its scope.
-This is because the law that penalizes the manufacture or delivery of a controlled substance also penalizes possession with intent to deliver.
-So, you don’t have to actually deliver or literally transfer the substance.
-Whether or not you feel like the case against you is strong or weak, it requires that you give serious attention to consulting with and retaining a criminal defense attorney.
-The penalties and the consequences of a criminal conviction are severe and can be long lasting.
+There are two kinds of drug charges, manufacture and delivery and also possession.
+Manufacturing and delivery is a charge that is more serious than simple possession for personal use.
+The Texas statute, located in the Texas Health and Safety Code, is broad in its scope.
+The law that penalizes two kinds of conduct.
+It is illegal to manufacture a controlled substance, as well as possession with intent to deliver.
+You don’t have to get caught in the act of delivering a controlled substance, or actually deliver or transfer the substance.
+Whether or not you feel like the case against you is strong or weak, there are many ways a skilled criminal defense attorney can obtain a favorable result, even in cases that seem hopeless to you.
+If you are charged with manufacturing or delivery of a controlled substance, you need to give serious attention to consulting with and retaining a skilled and thorough criminal defense attorney.
+Felony charges are serious business, and the penalties and the consequences of a criminal conviction for a felony drug charge are severe and can be long lasting.

-What will happen in your specific case depends on the facts of your case.
-Manufacture or delivery of a controlled substance is a felony in Texas, regardless of the amount of the controlled substance.
+There is no way to determine what the outcome of your case will be from a webpage.
+This page is meant to provide basic information and discuss some finer points of this charge.
+If you are charged for this crime, it can no doubt cause stress and anxiety.
+To discuss the specifics of your case, call my office and set up an appointment.
+Talking about your case will give you some answers, which will alleviate some of the stress and anxiety.
+I promise you.
+So to begin with, manufacture or delivery of a controlled substance is a felony in Texas.
+The level of felony charge will depend on both the amount of the amount of the controlled substance and as well as the kind of substance.
+There are four levels of felony charges.
+First degree, second degree, third degree, and state jail felonies.
+The ranges of punishment for all of these levels are detailed below in the statute.
 The penalties for manufacturing and delivery are outlined in Chapter 481 of the Texas Health and Safety Code.
 The types and kinds of controlled substances are listed there as well.
 And there are many types and kinds of controlled substances.
 However, marijuana is not considered a controlled substance.
 There are many aspects to this criminal charge that will be expanded in greater detail below.
-If you or a family member have been charged with manufacture or delivery of a controlled substance in Tarrant, Dallas, or Parker Counties, this is a criminal allegation not to be taken lightly.
-If you or a family member have been charged, call my office and I will talk with you about your case with you free of charge.
+If you or a family member have been charged with manufacture or delivery of a controlled substance in any County in Texas, this is a criminal allegation not to be taken lightly.

 What Do Manufacture and Delivery Mean?

-These terms are defined in the Texas Health and Safety Code.
-When police discover controlled substances in the possession of a person, it is not always clear whether that person was selling or distributing, or simply using the substance for personal use.
+These terms are defined in Chapter 481 of the Texas Health and Safety Code.
+Sometimes when police discover controlled substances in the possession of a person, in their car, or in their home, it is not always clear whether that person was selling or distributing, or simply using the substance for personal use.
 Law enforcement will be looking for things like how the substance is stored—for example, is there one container indicating personal use, or are several smaller containers perhaps indicating distribution?
 Police will be looking for other items as well such a scales for weighing and separating.
 Here are the definitions for Manufacture and Delivery from the Health and Safety Code:

 “Manufacture” means the production, preparation, propagation, compounding, conversion, or processing of a controlled substance other than marijuana, directly or indirectly by extraction from substances of natural origin, independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis and includes the packaging or repackaging of the substance or labeling or relabeling of its container.
 However, the term does not include the preparation, compounding, packaging, or labeling of a controlled substance: